-- 1. To create, develop and support watershed organizations and partnerships in watersheds impacted by abandoned mine drainage.
-To coordinate and mobilize local community support for the improvement of water quality through the remediation of abandoned mine drainage sites, unreclaimed abandoned mine lands and abandoned oil and gas activities. - 2.
-To support Pennsylvania's Nonpoint Source Pollution (NPS) program by assisting watershed groups in the development and implementation of grants and AMD remediation projects under the DEP's Section 319 program. - 3.
-To assist in the implementation and continuing development of the Growing Greener program by providing recommendations to program managers on how watershed groups and others involved in AMD remediation may best be served by the program. - 4.
-To assist in the assessment of abandoned mine discharge sites and degraded watersheds in order to develop and implement the proper mine drainage abatement project which will show measurable environmental results, such as an improvement in water quality and enhancement in living resource habitat. - 5.
-To administer DEP's Regional Watershed Support Initiative grant program at the local level, should the DEP elect to continue the program. - 6.
-To enhance the working relationship between EPA, OSM, DEP, county conservation districts, industry and other agencies, groups and individuals by providing assistance and staff to address water quality and aquatic habitat problems caused by abandoned mine drainage. - 7.
-To assist watershed associations and others in identifying available funding sources and other resources for developing comprehensive watershed management strategies. - 8.
-To provide training and facilitation, through the cooperative use of PADEP and other government and private resources in the form of meetings, workshops and other means, and to assist watershed organizations and others in the formation of sound watershed management plans. - 9.
-To help define in the implementation of the state's Growing Greener program, Nonpoint Source Management Plan, Comprehensive Plan for Abandoned Mine Reclamation, Model Plan for Restoration and the Landowner Reclamation Program the role that conservation districts can play.
+1. To create, develop and support watershed organizations and partnerships in watersheds impacted by abandoned mine drainage.
+To coordinate and mobilize local community support for the improvement of water quality through the remediation of abandoned mine drainage sites, unreclaimed abandoned mine lands and abandoned oil and gas activities.

+2. To support Pennsylvania's Nonpoint Source Pollution (NPS) program by assisting watershed groups in the development and implementation of grants and AMD remediation projects under the DEP's Section 319 program.

+3. To assist in the implementation and continuing development of the Growing Greener and Growing Greener II programs by providing recommendations to program managers on how watershed groups and others involved in AMD remediation may best be served by the program.

+4. To assist in the assessment of abandoned mine discharge sites and degraded watersheds in order to develop and implement the proper mine drainage abatement project which will show measurable environmental results, such as an improvement in water quality and enhancement in living resource habitat.

+5. To enhance the working relationship between EPA, OSM, DEP, county conservation districts, industry and other agencies, groups and individuals by providing assistance and staff to address water quality and aquatic habitat problems caused by abandoned mine drainage.

+6. To assist watershed associations and others in identifying available funding sources and other resources for developing comprehensive watershed management strategies.

+7. To provide training and facilitation, through the cooperative use of PADEP and other government and private resources in the form of meetings, workshops and other means, and to assist watershed organizations and others in the formation of sound watershed management plans.

+8. To help define in the implementation of the state's Growing Greener program, Nonpoint Source Management Plan, and the Landowner Reclamation Program the role that conservation districts can play.
 This may include the identification of areas which cannot be addressed within existing programs.
 Other areas where this program can complement the existing program might include monitoring the effectiveness of projects completed by the Department and others, and the necessary operation and maintenance of remediation projects.

-- 10. To coordinate all sources of funding to insure success, and to document other activities which can complement this program.
-These funds and local activities can be used to provide a match for this and other reclamation programs. - 11.
-To develop a better public understanding of nonpoint source mining related problems through a public outreach and education program. - 12.
-To continue taking a lead role, along with EPCAMR, in the planning and execution of the PA statewide conference on Abandoned Mine Reclamation. - To take an increasing role in the ongoing Operation, Maintenance, and Replacement (OM&R) responsibilities necessitated by the Commonwealth's commitment to abating AMD through passive treatment systems.
+9. To coordinate all sources of funding to insure success, and to document other activities which can complement this program.
+These funds and local activities can be used to provide a match for this and other reclamation programs.

+10. To develop a better public understanding of nonpoint source mining related problems through a public outreach and education program.

+11. To continue taking a lead role, along with EPCAMR, in the planning and execution of the PA statewide conference on Abandoned Mine Reclamation.

+12. To take an increasing role in the ongoing Operation, Maintenance, and Replacement (OM&R) responsibilities necessitated by the Commonwealth's commitment to abating AMD through passive treatment systems.